TritonDataCenter/manta/docs/operator-guide/index.md

 8. If desired, set up connectivity to the "ops", "marlin-dashboard", and "madtom" zones.
 See "Overview of Operating Manta" below for details.

+9. If you wish to enable basic monitoring, run:

+        manta-adm alarm config update

+   to deploy Amon probes and probe groups shipped with Manta.
+This will cause alarms to be opened when parts of Manta are not functioning.
+Email notifications are enabled by default using the address provided to `manta-init` above.
+(Email notifications only work after you have configured the Amon service for sending email.)
+If you want to be notified about alarm events via XMPP, see "Changing alarm contact methods" below.

 ## Networking configuration